-Sup porting Principle 3 : Robust internal contro ol local code should reflect the requirement ocal authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Sup Supporting Principle 3 : Robust internal control e local code should reflect the requirement ocal authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
 Aligning the risk management strategy and policies on internal control with achieving the objectives Risk management strategyAudit planAudit reports 10 Evidence - Risk management strategy, audit plan and regular audit reports.
 2. Evaluating and monitoring the authority's risk management and internal control on a regular basis Risk management strategy/ policy has been formally approved and adopted and is reviewed and updated on a regular basis 10 Evidence - Risk management strategy, reported regularly to Audit & Governance Committee, risks reviewed regularly both corporately and by Audit & Governance Committee.
 3. Ensuring effective counter fraud and anti- corruption arrangements are in place Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014) 9 Evidence - compliance with the code.
 Anti-fraud and anti-corruption, prosecution and sanction policy reviewed in July 2020.
 4. Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Annual governance statement Effective internal audit service is resourced and maintained 10 Evidence - Annual governance statement, internal audit arrangements externally reviewed in 2020 and found to be compliant.
 Internal audit actively involved in service improvement.
 5. Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment that its recommendations are listened to and acted upon Audit committee complies with best practice.
 See Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA, 2013) Terms of reference Membership Training 8 Evidence - Audit & Governance Committee compliance.
-Action - Consideration of the CIPFA Practical Guidance for Local Authorities and Police (CIPFA, 2022) to ensure compliance with best practice for the Council's Audit & Governance Committee.
+Compliance with CIPFA Guidance for Local Authorities and Police being worked towards.
+E.g. review of Terms of Reference, Training and appointment of independent member.
+Action - Continuation of progress to work towards compliance of the Council's Audit & Governance Committee with the CIPFA Practical Guidance for Local Authorities and Police (CIPFA, 2022).

-Sup Supporting Principle 4 : Managing Data The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
-Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data • Data management framework and procedures Designated data protection officer Data protection policies and procedures 10 Evidence - Policies in place for data management and data protection.
+Su Supporting Principle 4 : Managing Data The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data Data management framework and procedures Designated data protection officer Data protection policies and procedures 10 Evidence - Policies in place for data management and data protection.
 Designated data protection officer.

-2. Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies • Data sharing agreement Data sharing register Data processing agreements 10 Evidence - Data sharing agreements in place and data processing agreements where necessary.
-3. Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring • Data quality procedures and reports Data validation procedures 9 Evidence - Data challenged and audited as part of internal audit processes and decision making.
+2. Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies Data sharing agreementData sharing registerData processing agreements 10 Evidence - Data sharing agreements in place and data processing agreements where necessary.
+3. Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring Data quality procedures and reports Data validation procedures 9 Evidence - Data challenged and audited as part of internal audit processes and decision making.